 One example of our work in this area is from the Parivatan (‘change’) project in rural Uttar Pradesh, India.
-This project supports people with disabilities and their families to understand their rights and access much-needed services, information and training.
-Helping families to step through the process of applying for government pensions and schemes has been a key focus, as well as setting up an active DPO.
+This project supported people with disabilities and their families to understand their rights and access much-needed services, information and training.
+Helping families to step through the process of applying for government pensions and schemes was a key focus, as well as setting up an active DPO.

-To monitor the impact of this project over the last three years, CBM Australia, together with the University of Delhi’s School of Social Work, completed a survey in 2015 and 2018 with 250 randomly selected local families that include a person with disability.
+To monitor the impact of this project, CBM Australia, together with the University of Delhi’s School of Social Work, completed a survey in 2015 and 2018 with 250 randomly selected local families that include a person with disability.

-The survey found that there has been a positive impact on the lives of people with disabilities and their families who are moving out of poverty.
+The survey found that there was a positive impact on the lives of people with disabilities and their families who were moving out of poverty.

-- More families are spending money on education and study
+- More families spent money on education and study

-- People are more able to afford medical services
+- People were more able to afford medical services

 - In 2015, 50% of families accessed government schemes.
-Due to support of the project, this is now 70%
+Due to support of the project, this increased to 70%

-- For around 40% of families, their ability to save has improved since 2015
+- For around 40% of families, their ability to save improved since 2015

-- Almost half of the families’ household situations had improved since 2015
+- Almost half of the families’ household situations improved since 2015

-The data has demonstrated that our work often connects people with better services.
-However, perhaps more importantly, the data collection highlighted that people with more severe disabilities are not benefitting from the project as much as other people with disabilities are.
-This insight has given the project team the information it needs to consider how to adjust its approach to ensure that no one is left behind.
-In response to these findings, the Parivatan project team is now more focussed on ensuring that people with more severe disabilities and Deaf people also benefit from the supports.
+The data demonstrated that our work often connects people with better services.
+However, perhaps more importantly, the data collection highlighted that people with more severe disabilities were not benefitting from the project as much as other people with disabilities.
+This insight gave the project team the information it needed to consider how to adjust its approach to ensure that no one is left behind.
+In response to these findings, the Parivatan project team became more focused on ensuring that people with more severe disabilities and Deaf people also benefitted from the supports.